Project Overview

 When designing the web version and mobile version, I knew I wanted to make the navigation section into buttons instead of a hamburger menu.
 I felt this made the most sense for a couple of reasons.
 First, the homepage is the Task Board, so I felt the other two paths (Bird Guide and My Birds) in the app did not need their own collapsable menu overlay.
 Second, I felt it would make the user’s experience easier since all of the app’s possible functions are right in front of them.

-On the "Task Board" page, I wanted to make sure the task cards were the first thing users see, but also making sure they weren't too large.
+On the “Task Board” page, I wanted to make sure the task cards were the first thing users see, but also making sure they weren’t too large.
 In order to make different sections for the task cards, I made them horizontally scroll.
-This allowed me to create hierarchy in "Pending", "Upcoming" and "All Tasks" down the page.
+This allowed me to create a hierarchy in “Pending”, “Upcoming” and “All Tasks” down the page.

 Low Fidelity Prototype